ysdn2019/Graduates-List/graduates/jordan-childs.md

 ---
 path: /work/luminous
 graduate: Jordan Childs
-mainimg: /assets/work/childs_jordan_project2_web_main.jpg
+cover: /assets/work/childs_jordan_project2_web_main.jpg
-thumbnailimg: /assets/work/childs_jordan_project2_web_thumbnail.jpg
+thumbnail: /assets/work/childs_jordan_project2_web_thumbnail.jpg
 title: Luminous
 groupmembers:
-fields: Illustration, Print, Typography
+category: Illustration, Print, Typography
 mediumdimensions:
 description: A font created with the characteristics of neon signs and gothic letters.
 After meshing the two I created a poster series that show the expression of the font, by connecting and altering the letters to make a unique harmony.
 digitallink: